Adobe-Marketing-Cloud/target-experience-templates/lightbox-exit-intent/readme.md

 # lightbox-exit-intent

 ### Overview
-This experience template is a lightbox overlay popup with a central countdown, commonly used on home pages and landing pages or other high-volume entry pages.
+This experience template is a lightbox overlay popup triggered on exit intent (moving mouse to top right of screen) and can be deployed on any web property where you want a last chance to capture attention.

-There are eight configurable fields in this template:
+There are five configurable fields in this template:
 1. **Title** The primary headline of the banner
 1. **Subtitle** The secondary copy under the countdown
 1. **Image** The image must be hosted on your content delivery network (CDN)
 1. **Button Text** The buttonText is the call to action
-1. **Decline Text** Customized link that closes the lightbox
 1. **Link**  The link will be initiated when the larger image is clicked
-1. **Delay** How many seconds to wait before firing the lightbox
-1. **Countdown Date** The date and time to be counted down to and the time zone offset

 ### How to use